Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the sports car segment and utilize the same 2-door cabriolet body style and the rear wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 8-cylinder, 32-valves 544hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 320hp engine designed by Nissan.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Infiniti does have a slight advantage, all the models observed together.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Infiniti does have a slight advantage, at least on all of the models level.
 These are the results of an independent reasearch, while our visitors describe reliability of Mercedes Benz with an average rating of 4.3, and models under the Infiniti badge with 4.6 out of 5.
 Independent research findings rank SL as average reliability-wise, and Q60 is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyMercedes Benz is undoubtly more agile, reaching 100km/h in 2.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be the German car, averaging around 9.9 liters of fuel per 100 kilometers (29 mpg), in combined cycle.
 We can't ignore that 15% difference compared to the Japanese car.